 The formalization of the pair-matching problem considered in this paper may be restrictive in some applications.
 Section~\ref{Sec:KclassesSBM} presents some conjectures that seem reasonable for $K$ classes SBMs.
-Other graph structures would also be interesting, such as Bradley-Terry models \cite{bradley:terry:1952,zemerlo:1929} which have been used for sport tournaments \cite{Sir_Red:2009}, chess ranking \cite{joe:1990} and predictions of animal behaviors \cite{whiting:stuartfox:oconnor:firth:bennett:bloomberg:2006}.
-Various constraints dealing with first discoveries for example may be interesting depending on the applications: the first match of a node is the most important in some situations\footnote{Richard III in Shakespeare's play offers his ``kingdom for a horse!", he would certainly propose less for a second one!}, and, for the search of a life partner, discovering a match with a node already connected in the observed graph is (for most nodes at least) less interesting than a match with an isolated node.
+Other graph structures would also be interesting, such as Bradley-Terry models of \citep{bradley:terry:1952,zemerlo:1929}, which have been used for sport tournaments in \citep{Sir_Red:2009}, chess ranking in \citep{joe:1990} and predictions of animal behaviors in \citep{whiting:stuartfox:oconnor:firth:bennett:bloomberg:2006}.
+Various constraints dealing with first discoveries for example may be interesting depending on the applications: the first match of a node is the most important in some situations, and, for the search of a life partner, discovering a match with a node already connected in the observed graph is (for most nodes at least) less interesting than a match with an isolated node.
 These constraints naturally induce different versions of the pair-matching problem and raise mathematical questions of interest.
 Multiplayer video games suggest the extension to hypergraphs of the pair-matching problem.
 Indeed, the value of a player could be evaluated as part of a team and with respect to a possible team of opponents rather than simply as part of a pair.
 Finally, in many practical situations, additional information on individuals is available and could be used to improve pair-matching algorithms.
 It is clear from our first results that this information is necessary to avoid linear regret in applications such as life partner research.
 These extensions are postponed to follow-up works.
-This paper should be seen as a first step to formalize and study the important pair-matching problem.
+This paper should be seen as a first step to formalize and study the important sequential pair-matching problem.
 It focuses on a toy example but opens several interesting questions that arise when dealing with natural constraints in practical applications of interest.